For the Adherent of Pop Culture

 Syd Mead, the conceptual artist of Tron, contributes a new version of the Light Cycle.

 The company Digital Eclipse made a game for the GameBoy Advance called Tron 2.0 Killer App (sort of a parallel game to the Xbox version of Tron 2.0).
-It is different from the main Tron 2.0 game in that the story (such as it is) features the character of Tron and Mercury attempting to destroy a virus created by the Corrupter in the ENCOM system.
+It is different from the main Tron 2.0 game in that the story (such as it is) features the characters of Tron and Mercury attempting to destroy a virus created by the Corrupter in the ENCOM system.
 It is unknown where this story falls chronologically, but the appearance of Mercury might argue that it takes place around the same time as the main Tron 2.0 game; this would suggest that Tron still lives even after what, for him, has been about 1000 years since the events of the original film (time progresses more quickly subjectively in the Electronic World)!

 Story Summary